jmkraus/picochat/README.md

 # Pico Chat - a CLI Chat Client

 ## Purpose
-Unlike similar tools such as **Ollama**, the Mac‑only app “Pico AI Server” doesn’t come with a dedicated CLI client.
+The Mac‑only app [Pico AI Server](https://picogpt.app/), unlike tools such as Ollama, does not include a dedicated CLI client.

 This tool fills the gap and has some additional tricks up its sleeve.